 UL, CRN & The (Proposed) Dietary Supplement Product Registry

-Back in April, The Council for Responsible Nutrition (CRN) announced their plans for a industry-wide (but voluntary) dietary supplement registry.
-Earlier this month, CRN officially named the third-party organization that will be responsible for developing and administering the extensive dietary supplement registry.
+Back in April, The Council for Responsible Nutrition (CRN)announced their plans for an industry-wide (but voluntary) dietary supplement registry.
+Earlier thismonth, CRN officially named the third-party organization that will be responsible for developing and administering the extensive dietary supplement registry.

 On July 5th, 2016 CRN announced that it will be partnering with UL – one of the world's foremost independent organizations specializing in safety and science.

 UL, CRN & the Dietary Supplement Product Registry